Summer 2023 Study Abroad & Global Engagement (SAGE) Programs

 If you are having problems with registration, please call the TITAN Help Line (657) 278-7601: Monday - Friday, 8:00 AM - 3:00 PM

-Registrants through Open University should call Extension and International Programs at (657) 278-2611 or visit ou.fullerton.edu.
+Registrants through Open University should call University Extension at (657) 278-2611 or visit ou.fullerton.edu.

 The Cal State Fullerton Department of Mathematics offers a graduate program in applied computational mathematics leading to the Master of Science degree.
 This program was developed in consultation with mathematicians and scientists in the local industrial community.
 It is designed for individuals who are seeking or currently hold positions which involve mathematical or quantitative applications.